cshenton/neuroevolution/README.md

 Replication of [Uber AI Labs Neuroevolution paper](https://arxiv.org/pdf/1712.06567.pdf).

+> Graph of training curve goes here

 ## ToDo

+- Target larger instances in spot fleet
+- Monitor logs to .txt file
-- cloudformation scripts for first run
+- Run full scale Venture-v4 run
-    - num workers
-    - environment
+- full environment list in cloudformation
-    - choice of vpc, etc.
-- first run
+- Another run (maybe one not done by Uber?)
 - better ECS image map in cloudformation
     - also note that you need to open spot fleet in console to create role
-- full environment list in cloudformation

 ## Approach